-Spectroscopic background: The in situ flow MAS NMR technique (see Topic "3" of link "In Situ Solid-State NMR Techniques") allows investigations of the steady state of heterogeneously catalyzed reactions, which is particularly interesting if catalytically active deposits contribute to the mechanism of these reactions.
-One of the heterogeneously catalyzed reactions being in the focus of research is the methanol-to-olefin (MTO) and, more recently, the methanol-to-propene (MTP) conversion on Broensted acidic catalysts.
+Spectroscopic background: The in situ flow MAS NMR technique (see Topic 3 of link "In Situ Solid-State NMR Techniques") allows investigations of the steady state of heterogeneously catalyzed reactions, which is particularly interesting if catalytically active deposits contribute to the mechanism of these reactions.
+One of the heterogeneously catalyzed reactions being in the focus of research is the methanol-to-olefin (MTO) conversion and, more recently, the methanol-to-propene (MTP) conversion on Broensted acidic catalysts.
 Methanol is primarily derived from natural gas, where steam reforming converts the various light hydrocarbons in natural gas (primarily methane) into carbon monoxide and hydrogen.
 Subsequently, methanol is produced by hydrogenation of carbon monoxide.
 Via the MTO and MTP conversion on zeolites, a broad variety of olefins can be obtained, depending on the structure type and acid sites of the catalyst as well as the reaction conditions [1-13].

-Scheme 1 shows a concept for the conversion of methanol-to-hydrocarbons over zeolite H-ZSM-5, which is named dual-cycle mechanism [3].
-While for zeolite H-ZSM-5 with a crossing 10-ring pore system the olefin-based cycle (left) dominates, the aromatic-based cycle (right) plays an important role for zeolite catalysts with small oxygen windows and small cages, such as SAPO-34 (diameter of 8-ring windows of ca. 3.8 Å, cage diameter of ca. 9.4 Å) [2].
+Scheme 1 shows a concept for the conversion of methanol-to-hydrocarbons (MTH) over zeolite H-ZSM-5, which is named dual-cycle mechanism [3].
+While for zeolite H-ZSM-5 with a crossing 10-ring pore system the olefin-based cycle (left) dominates, the aromatic-based cycle (right) plays an important role in zeolite catalysts with small cages and small cage windows, such as SAPO-34 (cage diameter of ca. 0.94 nm and diameter of the 8-ring windows of ca. 0.38 nm) [2].